Centrality of $\mathrm K_2$ for Chevalley groups: a pro-group approach: Preliminaries

-Notice that the multiplicative identity of $R$ is actually never used in the definition of the Steinberg group, which allows one to use it in the situation when $R$ is an rng. \begin{df} Let $R$ be an ring and $S$ be a multiplicative subset of $R$.
-Also let $\Phi$ be a root system of rank $\geq 3$.
+Notice that the multiplicative identity of $R$ is actually never used in the definition of the Steinberg group, which allows one to use it in the situation when $R$ is an rng. \begin{df} Let $\Phi$ be a root system of rank $\geq 3$.
 Applying the Steinberg group functor $\St(\Phi, -)$ to the projective system of rngs $R^{(s)}$ (see~\cref{ring-homotope}) we obtain a projective system of groups, whose formal projective limit will be denoted by $\St^{(\infty)}(\Phi, R)$ and will be called the {\it Steinberg pro-group}. \end{df}

 \begin{rem} There is a group homomorphism $\St(\Phi, R^{(s)}) \to \St(\Phi, sR)$ given by $x_\alpha^{(s)}(a)\mapsto x_\alpha(sa)$.
-By~\cref{rem:prorings-comment} this homomorphism is an isomorphism in the case when $R$ is an integral domain.
+By~\cref{rem:prorings-comment} this homomorphism is an isomorphism in the case where $R$ is an integral domain.
 Thus, similarly to pro-rngs, Steinberg pro-groups often do not have global elements. \end{rem}

 For every root $\alpha \in \Phi$ there is a ``root subgroup'' morphism in $\Pro(\Group)$

 defined by the pre-morphism $x_\alpha^* = \mathrm{id}_S$, $x_\alpha^{(s)}(a^{(s)}) = x_\alpha(a^{(s)})$.